 Many invasive species are introduced into their new environment by accident.
 However, that is only sometimes the case, as some species are purposefully introduced.

-When invasive species are introduced intentionally, the ramifications are not considered or anticipated.
+When introducing invasive species intentionally, the ramifications are not considered or anticipated.
 It is hard, even for scientists, to know how a species will adapt to a new environment.

 Example of Accidental Introduction

 Zebra mussels are an invasive species that are native to freshwater environments in Eurasia.
-In the Great Lakes of North America, Zebra mussels are now considered an invasive species.
+Zebra mussels are now considered an invasive species in the Great Lakes of North America.
 In their new environment, they filter out algae that native species need for food and attach to and incapacitate native mussels.

 They essentially out-compete with other filter feeders and starve them.
 Zebra mussels were accidentally introduced to North America via ships that traveled between the two regions.